Solving Steve Ballmer's Interview Riddle with Game Theory

 - If incorrect (2/3 probability): 2 guesses (since the “higher/lower” hint reveals the remaining number).

-The Expected Value is:
+The Expected value is:

-\[E_v = 1 \cdot P(\text{1st try}) + 2 \cdot P(\text{2nd try})\] \[E_v = 1 \cdot \left(\frac{1}{3}\right) + 2 \cdot \left(\frac{2}{3}\right) = \frac{5}{3} \approx 1.667\]Case 2: The Tricky Adversary
+\[E_{uniform} = 1 \cdot P(\text{1st try}) + 2 \cdot P(\text{2nd try})\] \[E_{uniform}(3) = 1 \cdot \left(\frac{1}{3}\right) + 2 \cdot \left(\frac{2}{3}\right) = \frac{5}{3} \approx 1.667\]Steve as the tricky adversary

 For the 3-number game, the optimal strategies for both players are probabilistic (mixed strategies).